janEntikan/tmx2bam/README.md

 * Animated sprites can only have one steady framerate that you can set on the first frame in Tiled.
 * Currently image resolution has to be power of two.
 * Tiles are merged into a single block of geometry as much as possible.
 Give tiles custom properties or animations to avoid this from happening.
+* The ellipse and point objects are not drawn, they're empty nodepaths.
 * It might be fun if some cards where cubes instead.
 * I'm not a programmer but I play one on TV.